robertfeldt/wasp_SE_course/README.md

-# wasp_SE_course
+# WASP Software Engineering course (part)

-Resources and student assignments for the WASP Software Engineering course
+This repo contains course materials, resources/links, and student assignments for the Software Engineering (SE) part of the WASP "SE and Cloud Computing" course.